klahrich/chiefhustler/content/diary/poker-investing-1.md

 ## The Rake

 There was a saying among poker players that "In real life, women are the rake."
 Few will understand this.
 Bezos probably does.
+Maybe not though, I mean at some point, not sure that $50B or $100B makes any difference in someone's life.

 Anyway, that's not what I want to talk about.